yuvalmGS/gigaspaces-wiki-jekyll/xap97/auditing.markdown

 # Configuration

-The configurations should be placed in the logging configuration file `<GigaSpaces root>/config/gs_logging.properties`.
+The configurations should be placed in the logging configuration file `<XAP root>/config/gs_logging.properties`.

 {% highlight console %}
 # gs_logging.properties